SAP-samples/teched2022-IN261/exercises/ex2/README.md

 This will open the Home screen of our extension application.

+HINT: you might have to do a reload for the app to open

 2. Click on the tile GeoRelations

 This opens the FioriElements app.